-The Digital Millennium Copyright Act of 1998, better known as the “DMCA“, creates a process for dealing with copyright issues online.
-The law is complicated, but the important thing to understand is that it provides you with immunity from being sued for copyright infringement if you comply with it.
+The Digital Millennium Copyright Act of 1998, better known as the “DMCA,” creates a process for dealing with copyright issues online.
+The law is complicated, but the vital thing to understand is that it provides you with immunity from being sued for copyright infringement if you comply with it.

 The DMCA protects a passive video site from being sued for copyright infringement based on the information uploaded by users.
-To gain this immunity, the video site must comply with the technical requirements of the law including designating a DMCA agent service to handle copyright claims, establish repeat infringer policies, etc. It is an administrative burden, and most sites hire an internet attorney such as myself to handle the DMCA issues.
+The video site must comply with the technical requirements of the law including designating a DMCA agent service to handle copyright claims, establish repeat infringer policies, etc., to gain this immunity.
+It is an administrative burden, and most sites hire an internet attorney such as myself to handle the DMCA issues.

-Regardless, this is the law YouTube uses to avoid being sued into bankruptcy by an avalanche of copyright infringement lawsuits.
-Anyone starting a kid’s video website would be smart to follow the lead of YouTube in this regard.
+Regardless, YouTube uses the DMCA as a shield against an avalanche of copyright infringement lawsuits.
+Anyone starting a kid’s video website would be smart to follow the same strategy.

 COPPA stands for the Children’s Online Privacy Protect Act of 1998.
 As the name suggests, it is a law detailing how a site directed at or giving access to kids under the age of 13 must act in relation to protecting the privacy of the child.
 The burden of doing this is significant.

 It is impossible to explain COPPA within the scope of this article given its complexity.
-Generally speaking, it is important to understand the software on your site will need certain functionality to comply with the law and the site documents [terms/privacy] must be written in a very particular manner.
-On top of all of this, parental verification must be undertaken to seek the approval of the parents regarding the child joining and being on the site.
+Generally speaking, it is essential to understand the software on your site will need certain functionality to comply with the law, and a lawyer must prepare the site documents [terms/privacy] in a very particular manner.
+On top of all of this, you must obtain verified parental consent before allowing children under 13 on your site or app.

 Compliance with COPPA is not a laughing matter.
 The FTC enforces the law online.
 The Commission penalties can be as high as $16,000 per violation.
-Each child on the site is considered a violation.
+The FTC considers each child on the site as a violation.
 If you fail to comply with COPPA and have 100 kids registered as members on the site, you face a fine of up to $1,600,000.
-As a real world example, a company running fan sites for Justin Beiber and other teen stars recently paid a million dollars in fines to settle COPPA complaints.
+As a real-world example, a company running fan sites for Justin Beiber and other teen stars recently paid a million dollars in fines to settle COPPA complaints.

 Video sites are very popular online these days.
 If you are considering starting such a site with kids as the target group, you need to be very careful.
 Contact me to discuss your idea.